adamsilver/fdpb/01-a-registration-form.md

 Buttons that submit forms are “submit buttons” and they are coded typically as either `<input type="submit">` or `<button type="submit">`.
 The latter is more maleable in that you can nest other elements inside it.
 But there's rarely a need for that.
 Most submit buttons contain just text.

-*(Note: in old versions of Internet Explorer, if you have multiple `<button type="submit">`s you'll experience trouble[^buttontrouble].
-This is because the form will send the value of all the buttons to the server regardless of which was clicked.
+*(Note: in older versions of Internet Explorer, if you have multiple `<button type="submit">`s, the form will submit the value of all the buttons to the server regardless of which was clicked[^].
 What you want is to know which button was clicked so that you can determine the right course of action to take.)*

 Other buttons are injected into the interface to enhance the experience with Javascript - much like we did with the password reveal component discussed earlier.
 That was also a `<button>` but it's type was set to `button` (not `submit`).

 In both cases, the first thing to know about buttons is that they aren't links.
 Links are typically underlined (by user agent styles) or specially positioned (in a navigation bar) so that they are visually identifiable amongst regular text.
 When hovering a link, the cursor will change to a hand.
-This is because, unlike buttons, links have weak perceived affordance[^8].
+This is because, unlike buttons, links have weak perceived affordance[^].

-In “Resilient Web Design”[^9], Jeremy Keith discusses the idea of material honesty.
+In “Resilient Web Design”[^], Jeremy Keith discusses the idea of material honesty.
 He says that “one material should not be used as a substitute for another.
 Otherwise the end result is deceptive.”
 Making a link look like a button is materially dishonest.
 It tells users that links and buttons are the same when they’re not.

 Links can do things buttons can't do.
 For example, links can be opened in a new tab or bookmarked for later.
 Therefore buttons shouldn't look like links, nor should they have a hand cursor.
 Instead we should make buttons look like buttons which have naturally strong perceived affordance.
 Whether they have rounded corners, drop shadows, borders is up to you, but they should look like buttons regardless.